Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Marvel at the tallest waterfall in Colorado.

-My husband and pups posing at Bridal Veil Falls
+My husband and pups beneath Bridal Veil Falls

-Of all the hiking trails in the San Juan Mountains, few rival the popularity of Bridal Veil Falls.
-On this forested trail, you’ll witness spectacular mountain views and pass two additional waterfalls.
+There are a lot of hiking trails in the San Juan Mountains, but few rival the popularity of Bridal Veil Falls.
+You’ll witness spectacular mountain views and pass two additional waterfalls on this forested trail.
 Though just 2 miles in length, this challenging hike gains more than 800 feet in elevation.

-If some in your party aren’t suited for a strenuous hike, I would recommend taking a vehicle to Bridal Veil Falls instead.
-You can reach this iconic Telluride attraction by driving a quarter of the way up the Black Bear Pass Switchbacks.
+I recommend taking a vehicle to Bridal Veil Falls if some in your party aren’t suited for a strenuous hike.
+You can reach this iconic Telluride attraction by driving a quarter of the way up the Black Bear Pass switchbacks.

-🚗 How to Get There: From downtown Telluride, take the E. Highway 145 Spur to the Black Bear Pass Switchbacks.
-Note this route is closed from October – May, and should only be attempted by experienced drivers in high clearance, 4×4 vehicles.
-If you’re up for the ride, book your Jeep on Discover Cars
+🚗 How to Get There: From downtown Telluride, take the E. Highway 145 Spur to the Black Bear Pass switchbacks.
+Note this route is closed from October – May and should only be attempted by experienced drivers in high clearance, 4×4 vehicles.
+Book your Jeep on Discover Cars if you’re up for the ride!

 Alta Ghost Town and Alta Lakes